RishavRaj625/Communication-Reading-Platform/Readme.md

 Buttons and layout adapt smoothly for small screens.

 🎯 Purpose & Impact:
 This platform is ideal for students, professionals, or anyone aiming to boost their English fluency through focused reading and listening.
-By combining visual engagement, voice support, and user interaction, it makes practicing English more accessible, enjoyable, and effective.
+By combining visual engagement, voice support, and user interaction, it makes practicing English more accessible, enjoyable, and effective...